lytonkalete/docker-practice/README.md

-This is my docker practice for the systems and servers automation end of semester exam 2024.
+This is my docker practice for the systems and servers automation end of semester exam 2024.This is for my second commit.